Ketonmi/SCOOT/README.md

 The python scripts in the directory `clients` are forked form vllm, involving `api_server.py`, `backend_request_func.py` and `benchmark_serving.py`, which are used to initialize server, client and benchmarking requsting, respectively.

-Also, we implement hidden and hard constraits in the BO search based on HEBO, which is in `hebo` directory.
-Specifically, the hidden and hard constraints are incorporated in acquisition functions and the optimizers, i.e., `/hebo/acquisitions/acq.py` and `/hebo/optimizers/util.py`.
+Also, we implement modules of handling hidden and hard constraints in the BO search based on HEBO, which is in `hebo` directory.
+Specifically, the modules of handling hidden and hard constraints are incorporated in acquisition functions and the optimizers, i.e., `/hebo/acquisitions/acq.py` and `/hebo/optimizers/util.py`.

 ### Citation
 ```latex